gabrielmougard/Shnell/README.md

 I just can't figure out how to do the 'blinking' process without stopping the main program.
 I got stuck into this particular problem for a couple of days, but I decided to go for some inefficient solutions since I was running out of ideas...
 I decided to use child processes (with `fork()`) in an other terminal to simulate the LED.
 Actually, for each blinking LED, there is one associated terminal with a fancy blinking icon and the PID !
 Then I add to do a Makefile in order to build the project.
 Currently, I'm still debugging the codebase.
 I hope I will solve the main issues.

+Wednesday the 13th of March 2019, the shell is around 85% functionnal.
+I'm still debugging the `led blink-start` and `led blink-stop` commands since I had a lot of segmentation faults.

 Cheers !